 What is Different About the New AAP System?

-In the old system (prior to summer 2023), the park-goer was not required to provide any documentation of their need for accommodation within the parks; the person or family member would describe to Universal Team Members why an AAP was required by specifically detailing why they could not wait in lines throughout the Universal parks.
+In the old system (prior to summer 2023), guests didn’t need to provide documentation.
+Instead, the person or a family member would simply explain to a Universal Team Member why they couldn’t wait in the standard line

-From summer 2023 through September 2024, there was a requirement to pre-register through a third party service to process documentation of the applicant’s disability.
+From summer 2023 through September 2024, applicants were required to pre-register through a third-party service to process their disability documentation.

 Starting in September 2024, there was a rollback of sorts — the option to pre-register with IBCCES remains, but it’s no longer mandatory.
-If you use the documentation system, you’ll be able to skip the regular Guest Services line and instead visit a dedicated fulfillment center to see which accommodations can be provided to you.
+If you use the documentation system, you can skip the regular Guest Services line and visit a dedicated fulfillment center to see which accommodations are available to you.

-So the documentation option — while appearing on the surface like an extra step — can save individuals with disabilities and their families time and stress of trying to acquire this pass while in the parks.
+Although the documentation option may seem like an extra step, it can save individuals with disabilities and their families time and stress.
+It helps them avoid the hassle of obtaining this pass while in the parks.

-We should note that not everyone viewed the prior documentation requirement as a positive one.
+We should note that not everyone viewed the prior documentation requirement positively.
 Some guests and disability advocates have expressed privacy concerns as well as concerns about the process of providing documentation and planning further in advance.
-The 2024 move to make this now optional rather than mandatory seems to be intended to ease the friction (and probably makes Universal a bit more attractive compared to Disney’s highly controversial changes to their own Disability Access Service).
+The 2024 move to make this optional rather than mandatory seems intended to ease friction (and probably makes Universal a bit more attractive compared to Disney’s highly controversial changes to its own Disability Access Service).

-The changes to Universal’s accessibility services continue to be relatively new, and there’s always a chance things could change again on the part of Universal and IBCCES.
+The changes to Universal’s accessibility services are relatively new, and there’s always a chance they could change again on Universal’s and IBCCES’s part.
 Make sure to check the Universal accessibility website for final details before you begin the process of requesting your pass.

 What Disabilities Qualify for the Universal Attraction Assistance Pass?